kevingeo971/Video-Compression-Using-Deep-Learning-/Eva_Compression/README.md

 ##### Use the `download_files.sh` to download the pretrained model file and testing video

-1. If using UE-DETRAC dataset user can skip directly to the main function.
-2. Using your own individual video, the video likely needs to be preprocesed and files need to be labelled in sequential order for input to train function.

-### preprocessing.py
-Use `preprocessing.py` to format your video into sequentially labelled frames for training.

-Preprocessing functionality can be browsed with the help command:

-`>>> python preprocessing.py -h`

-There are two required inputs:<br/>
-`path_from`: Add path to actual video which needs to be transformed into sequential frames<br/>
-`path_to`: Add path to folder where output frames will be same

 ### Main.py

 Main functionality can be browsed with the help command: